oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/cross_sell_items/global_cross_sell_items.rst

 Cross-sell items listed for the product may include similar products or those that complement it, like the accessories.

 ..
-TODO update when they get to the front store
+TODO update when they get to the storefront

 In the system configuration, you can: